MindTouch/MindTouch.Clacks/README.rst

 So what's this ASCII/Binary protocol?
 =====================================
-The protcol style pioneered by SMTP and used by such lightweight RPC servers as memecached and beanstalkd runs over TCP using ASCII encoding.
+The protcol style, pioneered by SMTP and used by such lightweight RPC servers as memcached and beanstalkd, runs over TCP using ASCII encoding.
 Clients connect, send commands and data, wait for responses, and close the connection.
 Commands are processed serially per connection, allowing a single connection to send/receive many commands.